 Things have changed.
 The website management boundary is unclear.

 Marketing has become digital.
 Everything is “content” and the host of all this creative output is technology based.
 Marketing teams are struggling to keep up.
 Those who do keep up win the prizes of a stronger brand and more sales.
 That’s their bottom line.
-Experts in Marketing have lofty goals and the company website is a means to achieving those goals.
+Experts in Marketing have lofty goals and the company website is a means to achieve those goals.
 These are different goals than those of IT.
 But, the truth is, their differing goals are equally valuable.

 If you have an IT and Marketing department that work well together and have mutual respect, then read no further!
 You are among the lucky few.
 This unicorn does exist.
 I’ve seen it in the wild and it is sometimes found with smaller teams.
 (You know who you are.)